 The instructions in this chapter assume you are using HP-UX version 9.05 or later operating system with HP VUE version 3.0 or later interface.

-When attaching external SCSI devices, be sure to terminate the last device on the external SCSI bus.
+NOTICE When attaching external SCSI devices, be sure to terminate the last device on the external SCSI bus.
+Failure to terminate the SCSI bus will result in erratic device behavior.